This article has links to products and services we love, which we may make commission from.

-You can walk the halls of the Smithsonian Museums or stand in front of the Capitol Building and picture Martin Luther King Jr delivering his famous “I Have a Dream” speech in 1963.
+You can walk the halls of the Smithsonian Museums or stand in front of the Lincoln Memorial and picture Martin Luther King Jr delivering his famous “I Have a Dream” speech in 1963.
 Then half a mile away, you can also visit his memorial.

 This location is also called “America’s Front Yard” because these monuments honor the presidents and founding fathers of American democracy.